Zombatar/Zombatar.github.io/README.md

 6. link the local serve and do some modificaiton.
 >Every modification will trigger the compilation, so you can see the result at once in your browser after refresh.

+## More tips

+There several tool used in these pages.

+The main style setting is the in _sass.

+You can get more info in [sass](https://www.sass.hk/).